"Will You Find These Shortcuts?" A Protocol for Evaluating the Faithfulness of Input Salience Methods for Text Classification: Appendix

 \subsection{Architecture and training details}

 \paragraph{LSTM} For all datasets we use the same LSTM model consisting of an embedding layer that is initialized with a pretrained GloVe embedding, a single bidirectional LSTM layer and an attention classifier layer.
 The attention classifier consists of a keys-only attention layer~\cite{bahdanau2014neural, jain-wallace-2019-attention} followed by a single layer MLP.
 The embedding size is $300$ and the word dropout rate is $0.1$, the LSTM and the classifier hidden sizes are set to $256$.
 The output size of the classifier is set to $1$.
 During training we use the same dropout rate of $0.5$ in all layers.
 We train this model with an SGD optimizer with a learning rate of $0.03$, momentum $0.9$ and a weight decay of $5\mathrm{e}{-6}$.
 We trained our models at most for $35000$ steps, however we enabled early stopping if after $10000$ steps we didn't observe scores improvement on the validation set.
 For SST2 and IMDB we used a batch size of $64$ and for the Toxicity we used the size of $32$.
+With these hyper-parameters the LSTM models contain $5468048$ (5.4M) parameters.

 \paragraph{BERT} For all datasets we use BERT Base model: 12 layers, 12 heads and a hidden size of 768.
 We load the publicly available pretrained uncased checkpoint before finetuning on our data.
 During training we use the same dropout rate of $0.5$.
 We chose the ADAM optimizer, with a learning rate of $2\mathrm{e}{-5}$ and a weight decay of $5\mathrm{e}{-6}$ following the best practices of finetuning BERT~\cite{devlin-etal-2019-bert}.
 For Toxicity we set the learning rate to $1\mathrm{e}{-5}$, the rest of the parameters are the same.
 The maximum sequence length in SST2 we set to 100, and for IMDB and Toxicity we set it to 500.
 We follow the same early stopping configuration as in LSTM.
 We use a batch size of 16 everywhere.
+With these hyper-parameters the BERT (Base) models contain $109483009$ (109M) parameters.